Chairo Christian School: Sport

 Chairo has a strong history in Field Hockey.
-In 2022 the Senior Girls team won the State School Victoria (SSV) hockey championships.
+In 2022 and 2023 the Senior Girls team won the State School Victoria (SSV) hockey championships.
 Their girls intermediate team also won it in 2019 and were runner up in 2018.
 In 2022 after playing for the Victorian State School team at the Australian Championships in Tasmania, Bianca Zurrer was named in the All Australian Team.
+Bianca Zurrer and Marisah Mock represented Victoria in the National Under 18 Hockey Championships on the Gold Coast in 2024.
+They lost to Queensland 2-1 in the Grand Final where afterwards Bianca Zurrer was named player of the tournament.
+As a result she was named in the squad for HC Melbourne which plays in Australia national league called Hockey One.
+On November 15th 2024 she made her debut for HC Melbourne and helped them to a win against Canberra Chill in Canberra.